 Human beings have been telling stories to one another for tens of thousands of years.
 Why?
 Because it works – it is the best way to make a point memorable.
 In fact, research shows that facts delivered via a story are 20 times more likely to be remembered.
 That’s exactly why many of us can clearly remember the finer detail of a soap opera plot from 10 years ago but can’t recall what we ate for dinner last Wednesday!

 Think about the last time you shared something about your day with a colleague, friend or relative.
 Without even realising it, you probably resorted to a story-based narrative to make the information more interesting and memorable.
-By applying this same approach to forklift training, it’s easier for trainees to retain the key points than simply by reading them as facts on a presentation slide, for example.
+By applying this same approach to forklift and reach truck training, it’s easier for trainees to retain the key points than simply by reading them as facts on a presentation slide, for example.

 5. eTruck reduces lift truck training time for Instructors

-The eTruck story-based learning solution from RTITB also makes it easier for a Lift Truck Instructor to deliver practical forklift operator training efficiently.
+The eTruck story-based learning solution from RTITB also makes it easier for a Lift Truck Instructor to deliver practical forklift and reach truck operator training efficiently.
 Having arrived at practical training with an understanding of the basic principles of operation and standard industry terms, candidates are ready to get started, all because of something they saw or heard in a story.
 This can save Instructors time they would otherwise spend bringing learners up to speed.

 Start saving 2 days per person per lift truck training course – sign up today!